Highgate offers a packed programme of events and activities, many of which are open to the public as well as our School community.

 The aims of the event are firstly to update young people about various key environmental challenges, but also to inspire them to take action in creative and collaborative ways.
 It aims to give people ideas for how they might be able to channel their passion for protecting the natural world into campaigns at school or even into their future career choices, and hopes to set up a network of environmentally-engaged young people and teachers across North London who might be able to work together on these challenges.

-‘Mondays @ the Mills’ is a programme of talks by Highgate teachers and external speakers on a wide range of subjects, with a slight bias towards scientific topics.
+‘Night at the Museum’ is a series of talks (one per term) by external speakers and Highgate teachers on a wide range of subjects.
+It replaces the successful ‘Mondays at the Mills’ programme that ran for four years from September 2016.
 Details of future lectures and follow up resources for previous events can be found below.

-Talks are normally held in the AV Room in the Mills Centre starting at 7pm, with refreshments, including wine, available from 6.30pm and afterwards.
+Talks are normally held in the School Museum/Tabernacle starting at 7pm, with refreshments, including wine, available from 6.30pm and afterwards.

 Obviously Tessa Boase’s book, Mrs Pankhurst’s Purple Feather, should be the first port of call and you can find out more about Tessa herself from her website.